 Fairly inexpensive against other forms of mold tests.

 Limited to only collecting spores to which are airborne.

-Air Sampling is one of the most used forms of Mold Inspections in the industry today.
+Air Sampling is one of the most used forms of Mold Tests in the industry today.
 But understanding the limitations, especially the fact that sampling has a very limited range, can make your decision in choosing what contractor you hire.
-Contractors not taking controls, or a small number of samples without letting a customer know of the range limitations should be avoided.
+Mold inspection contractors not taking controls, or a small number of samples without letting a customer know of the range limitations should be avoided.

 Surface sampling is a method of sampling a suspect area directly and then submitting that sample to a laboratory for results.
 Is can determine and identify molds actually growing on the surface sampled, as opposed to the mere presence of mold spores.